Gardens for Wildlife program

 - suggestions on what to plant in your garden

 - garden design ideas

 - weed control tips

-The local volunteers will provide you with:
+The garden guide will provide you with:

 - a letterbox sticker – display this proudly to encourage your neighbours to join the program, so you can join together to create corridors of wildlife-friendly gardens!